The SMN Vision

-Smart Maritime Network has spent the last 12+ months looking at key issues surrounding data exchange, data ownership and data interdependency.
+Smart Maritime Network spends a lot of time looking at key issues surrounding data exchange, data ownership and data interdependency.
 With digitalisation at the top of every to do list, there is more discussion than ever about what really drives value – for the customer and for the business.
 But this time there is another layer to the discussion – resilience.
 How do companies factor resilience into their digital transformation goals?

 There has also been increased discussion around digitalisation’s impact on trade facilitation – particularly the role of mainstreaming digital technologies, including the implementation of paperless trade and new platforms and frameworks for data exchange (such as via single window systems).
 A recent report released by IAPH & the World Bank describes how “collaborative use of digital technology can help streamline all aspects of maritime transport, from cross-border processes and documentation to communications between ship and shore”.